By Indiewire | Indiewire August 9, 2012 at 1:14PM

 The story of Claressa Shields is not simply a sports story.
 She was born and raised in Flint, Michigan.
 A small city with one of the highest unemployment, crime, and murder rates in the country.
 She's only 17 years old but has somehow figured out how to navigate challenging surroundings and a difficult home life to be competing for a Gold medal at this year's Olympics.
 It's a remarkable story about how passion and belief can make anything possible.

-In production, raising funds
+Current Status: In production, raising funds

 Be sure to check out our curated Kickstarter page for more information on projects we think you should check out.